-1 code implementation • 31 Jan 2022 • Jayanta Dey, Haoyin Xu, Ashwin De Silva, Will LeVine, Tyler M. Tomita, Ali Geisa, Tiffany Chu, Jacob Desman, Joshua T. Vogelstein
+1 code implementation • 31 Jan 2022 • Jayanta Dey, Haoyin Xu, Will LeVine, Ashwin De Silva, Tyler M. Tomita, Ali Geisa, Tiffany Chu, Jacob Desman, Joshua T. Vogelstein

 no code implementations • 19 Jan 2022 • Ashwin De Silva, Rahul Ramesh, Lyle Ungar, Marshall Hussain Shuler, Noah J. Cowan, Michael Platt, Chen Li, Leyla Isik, Seung-Eon Roh, Adam Charles, Archana Venkataraman, Brian Caffo, Javier J. How, Justus M Kebschull, John W. Krakauer, Maxim Bichuch, Kaleab Alemayehu Kinfu, Eva Yezerets, Dinesh Jayaraman, Jong M. Shin, Soledad Villar, Ian Phillips, Carey E. Priebe, Thomas Hartung, Michael I. Miller, Jayanta Dey, Ningyuan, Huang, Eric Eaton, Ralph Etienne-Cummings, Elizabeth L. Ogburn, Randal Burns, Onyema Osuagwu, Brett Mensh, Alysson R. Muotri, Julia Brown, Chris White, Weiwei Yang, Andrei A. Rusu, Timothy Verstynen, Konrad P. Kording, Pratik Chaudhari, Joshua T. Vogelstein